 Balinese, like any cat, should be fed a high-quality diet that is appropriately portion-controlled to avoid any weight-related health problems.
 They are known for being picky eaters so you may find they are more inclined to eat a wet diet than dry kibble.
 If they are on a wet diet, they may need a more regular dental hygiene regime to prevent them from developing gum disease.

-The Balinese is an active, vocal cat as befits a Siamese descendent.
+The Balinese cat for sale is an active, vocal cat as befits a Siamese descendent.
 Cat trees and high perches are necessary equipment when you live with a Balinese.
 If these are not provided, the Balinese will make anything tall her own special perch; her slender figure conceals a powerful jumper.
 You may find her leaping effortlessly to the top of your refrigerator, bookcases and even the tops of doors.